 Research and development.
-Research and development expenses consist primarily of personnel-related expenses, including salaries, bonuses, stock-based compensation and employee benefits, as well as outsourced costs incurred through our ODM partnerships.
+Research and development expenses consist primarily of personnel-related expenses, including salaries, bonuses, stock-based-compensation and employee benefits, as well as outsourced costs incurred through our ODM partnerships.
 Research and development expenses also include the costs of developing new products and supporting existing products.
-Research and development activities include the design of new products, refinement of existing products and design of test methodologies to ensure compliance with required specifications, as well as all costs associated with achieving technical acceptance with each product at each carrier.
-All research and development costs are expensed as incurred.
+Research and development activities include the design of new products, refinement of existing products and design of test methodologies to ensure compliance with required specifications.
+We consider costs associated with achieving technical acceptance with each product at each carrier to be a contract fulfillment cost.
 We expect our research and development expenses to fluctuate over time as we experience the various product cycles of our devices.